afnog/afnog.github.io/sse/crypto/presentation.md

 ## Ideal hash function

-* it is easy to compute the hash value for any given message
+* easy to compute the hash value for any given message
-* it is infeasible to find a message that has a given hash
+* infeasible to find a message that has a given hash
-* it is infeasible to modify a message without changing its hash
+* infeasible to modify a message without changing its hash
-* it is infeasible to find two different messages with the same hash
+* infeasible to find two different messages with the same hash

+What does *infeasible* mean?

 A hash function that maps each valid input to a different hash value is said to be *perfect*.